UnitTestBot/jacodb/cfgDesign.md

           in catch instructions (each catch stores a list of throwing instructions)
             * need to manually resolve all the information when it is needed
             * harder to determine connections of each separate instruction
+            * all resolving can be done later, after the resolving stage, with special util functions
     * instructions store their mapping to the bytecode
         * don't know why
     * instructions are immutable